 Salesforce has been highly effective in lifting this load off the shoulders of several enterprises.
 It allows automated and efficient handling of the complicated customer database, allowing the sales representatives to make the most of the business data and provide personalized services to the clients/customers.

-With highly customisable offerings such as Salesforce Marketing Cloud, Salesforce Service Cloud, Salesforce Sales Cloud and many more, the CRM platform ensures that your valuable data is processed in the best way possible.
+With highly customizable offerings such as Salesforce Marketing Cloud, Salesforce Service Cloud, Salesforce Sales Cloud, and many more, the CRM platform ensures that your valuable data is processed in the best way possible.
 However, it is extremely important for this data to be represented in a way that it is easily understandable by the users.
-Through efficient data modelling, Salesforce helps you store information in distinct Salesforce objects.
+Through efficient data modeling, Salesforce helps you store information in distinct Salesforce objects.